Kapoeta East County

 The county includes the disputed Ilemi triangle, controlled by Kenya.

 The emblem of the county is a horned bull, with big humps and a large tail.

 Location

 Most of the county is covered by undulating plain.
 Average rainfall is less than 700 mm annually.
 Vegetation consists of thorny scrub and areas of open grassland.

 To the east of the plains the Eastern Uplands run along the Ethiopean border.

 The county is administratively divided into the Natinga, Narus, Mogos, Jie, Kauto, Naita hills and Katodori payams.

-Jie Payam is located in the extreme northwest corner of the county, home of the minority tribe of Jie people.
+Jie Payam is located in the extreme northwest corner of the county, home of the minority tribe of Jiye/Jie.

 This payam has been cut off from its neighbors for years.
 It has no sustainable water, and all attempts to drill boreholes have failed.
 In the past the whole community has migrated to the Buma area of Jonglei state in search of water, resulting in violent conflict with neighboring communities.

 Kabekenyang/Natinga payam includes the villages of Natinga and Kabekenyan.

 Narus payam includes Narus and Nadapal.